nathan-analytics/chicago-bike-demand-analysis/README.md

 End-to-end analytics project focused on understanding how external factors influence bike-sharing demand and how those insights can support real business decisions.

+This project simulates a real-world analytics workflow from raw data ingestion to business-facing dashboard delivery.
 ---

 ## Project Summary